slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/04-installation.md

 The SlipStream server runs behind an nginx proxy.
 All of the necessary configuration will have been installed with the above packages.
-However you may need to restart nginx after starting SlipStream.
+The nginx server will need to be started:

+    $ service nginx start

+if the server wasn't already running before the installation.

 The nginx configuration package will generate a self-signed certificate for the server if one doesn't already exist.
 For a